Claim: Judge William Young delivers stinging rebuke to “shoe bomber” terrorist Richard Reid at his sentencing hearing.

 Mr. Richard C. Reid, hearken now to the sentence the Court imposes upon you.

 On counts 1, 5 and 6 the Court sentences you to life in prison in the custody of the United States Attorney General.
-On counts 2, 3, 4 and 7, the Court sentences you to 20 years in prison on each count, the sentence on each count to run consecutive one with the other.
-That's 80 years.
+On counts 2, 3, 4 and 7, the Court sentences you to

 The Court accepts the government’s recommendation with respect to restitution and orders restitution in the amount of $298.17 to Andre Bousquet and $5,784 to American Airlines.

 The Court imposes upon you the $800 special assessment.